strangenewcoder/VeeamDesigner-public/walkthrough.md

    ```
    python extract_ports.py -i PortsVBR.html -p VBR > VBR.csv
    ```

    This parses the HTML, adds the `VBR` product code, and saves the output to `VBR.csv`.

 3. Merge all CSV in a single file named `all_ports.csv`, keeping a header row only at the beginning of the file.

    To do this, I used a text editor — creating a dedicated merge tool seemed overkill.

-4. Import the CSV into a new SQLite database (`veeamdesigner.db`), in a table named `all_ports`: This preserves the same schema as the original MagicPorts database.
+4. Import the CSV into a new SQLite database (`veeamdesigner.db`), in a table named `all_ports`.
+This preserves the same schema as the original MagicPorts database.

    To work with SQLite databases, I use [DB Browser for SQLite](https://sqlitebrowser.org), which makes creating a table from a CSV very straightforward.

 ## Initializing the database